unihd-cag/skillbridge/docs/usage/server.rst

             ; this tells the server to wait at most 10.5 seconds ; before sending a timeout error
             pyStartServer ?timeout 10.5

+            ; use a custom interpreter path
+            pyStartServer ?python "python3.6"

 .. function:: pyKillServer()